 MOA now provides dual-aligned audit programs to streamline compliance and self-assessment processes for organisations that provide both aged care and NDIS supports.

-Under the National Disability Insurance Scheme (Quality and Safeguards Commission and Other Measures) Transitional Rules 2018, all residential aged care providers who were providing support to NDIS participants on 1 December 2020 have received automatic NDIS registration for assistance with daily living in a group or shared living environment, while new providers of dual supports will need to apply.
+Under the National Disability Insurance Scheme (Quality and Safeguards Commission and Other Measures) Transitional Rules 2018, all residential aged care providers who were providing support to NDIS participants on 1 December 2020 received automatic NDIS registration for assistance with daily living in a group or shared living environment, while new providers of dual supports will need to apply.
 These services are now required to demonstrate compliance with the NDIS Practice Standards and Quality Indicators as well as the Aged Care Quality Standards (ACQS).
-Similarly, MOA recognises that many organisations who provide Home Care also deliver NDIS supports, and so are maintaining quality management systems that meet both sets of standards.
+Similarly, MOA recognises that many organisations who provide Home Care also deliver NDIS supports, and so are maintaining quality management systems that need to meet both sets of standards.